curtcox/Mergrave/test_plan.md

 # Unit

+- Returns a cached result without invoking any tools or recursion when an exact cache hit exists.
+- Skips all AI/tool work when a prior “no AI needed” decision is recorded for the same normalized input.
+- When a tool response contains executable code with a “run” directive, executes it and returns the program output.
+- Strips or masks inputs tagged as IP before any model or tool invocation.
+- Maps internal results into the user-requested schema (e.g., JSON, Markdown) including required fields and formatting.
+- On runtime error from executed code, records the error, retries only if retryable, and surfaces a structured failure otherwise.
+- Invokes a fact-check tool on extractable claims and downgrades or replaces unsupported claims per policy.
+- When given a tool-spec artifact, registers the new tool and successfully invokes it in a subsequent recursive step.
+- Emits a structured trace containing decisions, tool calls, depths, scores, and errors sufficient to replay the plan offline.
 - Cache hit: identical normalized input returns the cached result with zero AI/tool calls or recursion.
 - Base case termination: when the request can be satisfied directly, the function returns without recursion or tool use.
 - Single AI call success: a request requiring exactly one AI call executes once and returns the expected result.